New York's Most Trusted Innovative Legal Counsel At Your Service

 Property owners are responsible for taking the necessary measures to remove snow and ice from their property, including sidewalks and parking lots.
 Property owners are permitted a reasonable amount of time after a snow storm ceases to remediate any snow or ice accumulation.
 However, if the property owner opts to remove snow during a snow storm, reasonable measures must be taken by the property owner to ensure that they do not create a hazardous dangerous condition.

 Even after a snow storm has ceases and the initial snow and ice has been removed, a property owner must remain on top of any residual snow and ice and provide any necessary maintenance.
+A New York Premises Liability attorney will be able to assess your case and advise you accordingly.

 Proving Your Premises Liability Claim